2garryn/esli/README.md

 3. Before using _esli_ start your _Riak_ node.
 4. When _Riak_ node is started you can start _esli_:

-   `$ rel/slinode/bin/slinode start`
+   `$ rel/esli/bin/esli start`

-   `$ rel/slinode/bin/slinode ping`
+   `$ rel/esli/bin/esli ping`

    `pong`

 5. To stop url-shortener:

-   `$ rel/slinode/bin/slinode stop`
+   `$ rel/esli/bin/esli stop`

 By default _esli_ server is listening 8081 port of http://localhost, i.e. to make short link you should open http://localhost:8081/ in your web-browser.
-On real server you can set other port and host in etc/app.config in _slinode_ directory.
+On real server you can set other port and host in etc/app.config in _esli_ directory.
 Anyway, look at this file :-).
 All data is written to _sl_ bucket in _Riak_.

-Also, you can look at slinode/var/htdocs, there is html-pages, which user get.
+Also, you can look at esli/var/htdocs, there is html-pages, which user get.

 ### License ###